Cortex-Development/cortex-bot/readMe.md

 4. Clone the project onto your machine
 5. Go into the application-dev.properties file and input your test server info and db
 6. Code (MAKE SURE YOU ARE IN DEV PROFILE in application.properties)
-7. Make a pull request and look out for responses on it after
+7. Make a pull request(merge request) and look out for responses on it after